 - Put the lemon juice into shallow dishes (I used pie dishes) to allow the maximum amount of surface area to be exposed.
 Having a greater surface area will help accelerate dehydration.

 - Place the dishes into the dehydrator.
 I had to add 2 separator rings to the dehydrator.
 These are the rings that allow you to space the drying racks further apart when drying large items.

 - Set the dehydrator to 60°C. After about 6 hours, the juice had reduced by about a third.

 - Dried juice will stick on the sides of the containers as the juice reduces.
 Brush down the sides of the containers with cold water.
-Lower temperature to 45°C, and leave the juice in dehydrator for another 12 hours.
+Lower temperature to 45°C, and leave the juice in a dehydrator for another 12 hours.

 - The juice is very concentrated (you should have about 200ml remaining when it's all done) and intensely sour by this stage.
-Pack into small plastic thimbles or an ice cube tray, and put into freezer for later use.
+Pack into small plastic thimbles or an ice cube tray, and put into the freezer for later use.